Waukee WinterFest - Friday, Dec. 6, 2019

-Bring on the holiday cheer with Waukee's free, annual WinterFest celebration on Friday, Dec.
-1 in the Downtown Triangle District.
-Downtown Waukee Businesses will host open houses beginning at 4:30 p.m. to 8 p.m., and the rest of the festivities kick off at 6 p.m.
+Bring on the holiday cheer with Waukee's free, annual WinterFest celebration held in the Downtown Triangle.
+Downtown Waukee Businesses will host open houses from 4:30 p.m. to 8 p.m., and the rest of the festivities kick off at 6 p.m.
 SHARP when Santa Claus and Waukee Mayor Bill Peard light the WinterFest tree!

 After the tree lighting, kids can visit Santa at the Waukee Community Center.
-Guests can watch an ice sculptor create holiday pieces, enjoy hot cocoa and cookies, hear carolers and embark on a scavenger hunt.
+Guests can watch an ice sculptor create holiday pieces, enjoy hot cocoa and cookies from Mi-fiber, hear carolers and embark on a scavenger hunt.
 An old-fashioned trolley will circle residential streets as well with the annual WinterFest Light Tour.
 Stop by the Waukee United Methodist Church for soup and holiday arts and crafts with the Waukee Area Arts Council.
 The Waukee Hardware & Rent-It Center and the Legion Hall will also be serving soup from 6-8 p.m.
 This year there will also be a "Snowball Drop".
 Crews will drop 600 snowballs (table tennis balls) from above that children ages 0-10 can retrieve and redeem for a free book from Charter Bank.
 This will be held on 6th Street between Walnut and Locust Streets at 6:30 p.m.